Makpoc/teatime/README.md

 License
 =======
-None - use/copy/modify as you see fit :)
+Use/copy/modify as you see fit :)